QuestPDF/QuestPDF-Documentation/docs/concepts/accessibility.md

 For example, a screen reader can announce "Position: Senior Developer" rather than just "Senior Developer."

-You can apply this tag using the AsSemanticHorizontalHeader method:
+You can apply this tag using the SemanticHorizontalHeader method:

 ```csharp{23,28,33,38}
 Document